 A total of 15 nominations were received (8 for the face-to-face category; six for the online category and one for the mixed-mode category).

 Click here to view abstracts of their projects.

 Click here for more information about the Provost Teaching Innovation Prize, awards, eligibility, and nominations.

 Click here to learn more about previous winners of the Provost Teaching Innovation Prize.

 Online Instructor Programs

-Available to higher education faculty and K-12 teachers across the nation, this series of fully online courses will show you how to design and deliver a quality course via the Internet - free for UM-Flint faculty, competitively priced for others.
+Available to educators across the nation, this series of fully online courses will show you how to design and deliver a quality course via the Internet - free for UM-Flint faculty, competitively priced for others.

 Online Instructor Certificate - free to all UM-Flint faculty; contact our office for promotional code